mvolkmann/blog/src/swift-ui.md

     "https://developer.apple.com/design/human-interface-guidelines/ios/controls/context-menus/",
     "Context Menus" %}

-  - displays a menu of context-sensitive items when an item is long pressed
+  - displays a menu of context-sensitive items when the menu label is tapped
   - can contain sub-menus
   - can include separators to group options
   - SwiftUI creates this with `Menu`